jlevy/kmd/kmd/docs/markdown/topics/b3_faq.md

 For more detailed information, you can run `help` to get background and a list of commands and actions.

-### How do I get started using kmd?
+### How do I get started using Kmd?

 Run `help` to get an overview.

-Or use the kmd assistant to get help.
+Or use the Kmd assistant to get help.
-Ask by typing any quesion ending in `?` The kmd assistant knows the docs and can answer many questions!
+Ask by typing any quesion ending in `?` The Kmd assistant knows the docs and can answer many questions!

 Remember there are tab completions on many commands and actions, and that can help you get